Are you saving money every month?

 Fear of the One-Eyed, One-Horned, Flyin’ Purple Money Eater (aka the Stock Market)

-That is a lot of millennials who are worried more about losing money than they are about growing their money, and that’s the wrong mindset.
+That is a lot of millennials who worry more about losing money than they do about growing their money, and that’s the wrong mindset.

 I’m not here to scold; I get it.
 The standard definition of millennials includes those of us born between 1982 and 2002.
 For many of us, that puts our formative years right smack in the middle of the 2008 financial crisis.
 We may not have watched our own investments fall off a cliff, but we likely heard horror stories from our parents and were overwhelmed by negative news stories.
 Growing up under such economic conditions doesn’t exactly leave you with a whole lot of confidence in the stock market.

 It’s important (vital) to look at the big picture though.
 Let’s take a quick look at a short-term and long-term comparison of the Canadian stock market.
 In this case, I’m using the S&P/TSX Composite Index, which is a common benchmark for how well the Canadian stock market is doing.

 Uh ok, that does look pretty scary.
 Look at all those ups and down (we call that volatility), why would I ever want to watch my money do that?
 You’re not wrong, and one big tip of investing is to ‘set it, and forget it’.
 There’s no need to check in on your investments every single day; you’ll just stress yourself out.

 Now, let’s look at what happens when we look at the big picture…